COMPLETE BOTSWANA SAFARI GUIDE: FROM CHOBE NATIONAL PARK TO OKAVANGO DELTA AND ALL BETWEEN

 HOW TO GET THERE: Once leaving the tar road from Kasane, you will drive through thick sand for the first 20 km before reaching a good sand road.
 The road from Pandamatenga to Phoha Gate is a good cut line road through the forest reserve.

-ROAD CONDITIONS: The road to Nogatsaa are waterlogged during the wet months and very little of the road network can be driven at this time.
+ROAD CONDITIONS: The road to Nogatsaa is waterlogged during the wet months and very little of the road network can be driven at this time.
 During the dry months, game drives from one pan to the next are a pleasure on good roads with small thick sandy patches.

 WHERE TO STAY: There is a lack of accommodation and campsites at Nogatsaa, and it is a long drive from Kasane and Savuti.
 The closest camping are in Kasane or Pandamatenga.

-KASANE OPTION: Providing lake views, Nogatsaa Pans Lodge in Kasane provides accommodations, a restaurant, a bar and a terrace.
+KASANE OPTION: Providing lake views, Nogatsaa Pans Lodge in Kasane provides accommodations, a restaurant, a bar, and a terrace.
 The lodge features both WiFi and private parking free of charge.

 PANDAMATENGA OPTION: Located in the pristine Kazuma Forest Reserve in the Chobe region of Botswana, it is the amazing Camp Kusuma.
 It features spa facilities and an outdoor pool overlooking a regularly frequented waterhole and open plains of the Kazuma Pans.